 Lamb-centric dishes and seafood treats are the lay of the land, and ouzo flows like water.
 You'll find the odd burger and chips, but the flavours are otherwise mostly Mediterranean and served along the coast or in tranquil garden settings.

 Nights in Bali are largely the same as the days.
 Family-run tavernas convert into quiet night spots with glasses of wine and pints of Mythos beer.
 There are a handful of places to enjoy laid-back nightlife including a waterfront bar whose after-hours fun comes in the form of decadent desserts and some seriously outrageous cocktails.

 It's easy to call Bali home as you'll have your pick of family-run apartments and intimate villas, as well as luxury resorts equipped with spas.
 And because Bali is so small in size, you're never far from the port.

 Some accommodation will even base you right on the beach, while others are almost certain to come with pool facilities.
 Where the resort might lack in nightlife opportunities, the hotels make up for it with their own quiet bars and barbecue nights complete with live music line-ups and Greek dancing.

-Just a 30-minute drive away from Bali is the popular town of Rethymnon, one of Crete's coastal hot-spots.
+Making the most of your cheap holidays to Crete is key and just a 30-minute drive away from Bali is the popular town of Rethymnon, one of Crete's coastal hot-spots.
 There's a bus service outside Bali that will get you between the towns, as well as all-day boating trips that will take you to Rethymnon as well as other nearby ports.
 However, the fastest and easiest way to and from these resorts is to hire a car.

 Rethymnon is a blend of sandy beaches and a historic old town.
 Inside, it's packed with mosques and Renaissance buildings, while on the fringe is a bar-lined harbour and a beach backed by a long promenade.